 Have you ever wanted to attend an event at The Barn AND support an amazing organization all at the same time?!
 Now's your chance!
-It's not often that you can attend an event at The Barn (other than a wedding that you've been invited too, of course), so if you've always wanted to attend one of our events, come on out this Saturday!
-The 9th Annual Boots and Benefactors Banquet at The Barn will include a rider demo, a delicious chuckwagon dinner, a silent auction, the debut of The Rusty Spur Bar (you don't wanna miss it!), and a fun theme: Ponies and Palm Springs.
-(It's no secret that Palm Springs-themed events are fabulous!)
+It's not often that you can attend an event at The Barn, so if you've always wanted to, come on out on Saturday, April 7!
+The 10th Annual Boots and Benefactors Banquet at The Barn will include a rider demo, a delicious chuckwagon dinner, a silent auction, and so much more.
+This is our third year to host Banquet at The Barn, and we're thrilled!
+You can get a glimpse into all the fun from the last two years here and here.

 Banquet at The Barn is a charity event for a deserving non-profit organization whose mission we love.
-Equestrian Zone: Riding For A Reason provides therapeutic riding and hippotherapy to individuals with disabilities, and we're so excited to partner with them for a night of fun and fundraising!
-And you can read all about last year's event here.
+Equestrian Zone: Riding For A Reason provides therapeutic riding and hippotherapy to individuals with disabilities, and we're so excited to partner with them again for a night of fun and fundraising!

 Equestrian Zone: Riding For A Reason is a non-profit organization in Russellville, Arkansas, whose mission is “both to improve the lives of persons with special needs/disabilities and to facilitate functional independence with increased self-confidence and improved skills of daily living through the use of safe and enjoyable therapeutic equine-assisted activities,” according to Jodi Kusturin, Equestrian Zone's Executive Director and Physical Therapist.